-Joseph Chambers, LPC-Intern
+Joseph Chambers, LPC

-Joseph Chambers is an LPC-Intern who provides therapy services to adolescents and their families as well as facilitates the Recreational Alternative Program for teens within juvenile probation.
+Joseph Chambers is an LPC who provides therapy services to adolescents and their families as well as facilitates the Recreational Alternative Program for teens within juvenile probation.
 His clinical interests include interpersonal effectiveness, addiction, trauma, and positive psychology.
 He focuses on using Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and client-centered therapy.
 He completed his Master of Arts degree in Clinical Psychology from the University of Houston – Clear Lake, and obtained a Bachelor of Arts in psychology from the University of Texas in Austin.
 He enjoys facilitating groups to develop new and exciting ways to develop essential skills for overcoming challenges.
 In his spare time, Joseph enjoys playing video games and listening to music.

-Stefanie Fisher, LMSW
+Stefanie Fisher, LCSW

-Stefanie Fisher serves as a Psychotherapist at TCSI.
+Stefanie Fisher serves as TCSI's Associate Clinical Director and as a Psychotherapist at TCSI.
 She provides individual, family and group therapy in the Residential and Intensive Outpatient programs, including co-facilitated teen and multifamily groups focused on Addictive Behaviors and Dialectical Behavior Therapy.
 She graduated Summa Cum Laude with a Bachelor of Arts in Philosophy and Theological Studies from Ouachita Baptist University.
 After a year of teaching high school students, Stefanie continued her studies at the University of Houston Graduate College of Social Work where she earned her MSW with a Clinical Concentration and Political Social Work Specialization.
 While obtaining her MSW, Stefanie served as a Research Assistant for the Child Welfare Education Project, obtained a certificate in Mediation, and participated in the National Center for Social Work Trauma Education and Workforce Development Project.
 As a trauma project fellow, Stefanie obtained TF-CBT training and experience providing trauma-informed treatment to children and adolescents affected by abuse and violence.

 Alvaro Guevara, LPC